Ben Shahn: World War II and beyond

 During the war years of 1942–43, Shahn worked for the Office of War Information (OWI), but his pieces lacked the preferred patriotism of the day and only two of his posters were published.
 His art's anti-war sentiment found other forms of expression in a series of paintings from 1944 to 1945, such as Death on the Beach, which depicts the desolation and loneliness of war.
 In 1945 he painted Liberation about the Liberation of Paris which depicts children playing in the rubble.

 He also did a series, called Lucky Dragon, about the Daigo Fukuryū Maru (literally, Lucky Dragon No. 5), the Japanese fishing boat caught in the Bikini Atoll hydrogen bomb blast.
 As of 2012, an important part of this series is in the collections of Fukushima Prefectural Museum of Art.

 In 1947 he directed a summer session of the School of the Museum of Fine Arts at the Berkshire Museum in Pittsfield, Massachusetts.
+In the summer of 1951, Shahn served on the faculty of Black Mountain College.

 Edward Steichen selected Shahn's work, including his October 1935 photograph The family of a Resettlement Administration client in the doorway of their home, Boone County, Arkansas, for MoMA's world-touring The Family of Man which was seen by 9 million visitors.
 Only the huddled figure of the woman on the right hand half of Shahn's 35mm frame was blown up for the display.

 From 1961 to 1967, Shahn worked on the stained glass at Temple Beth Zion, a Buffalo, NY synagogue designed by Harrison & Abramovitz.

 Shahn also began to act as a commercial artist for CBS, Time, Fortune and Harper's.
 His portrait of Martin Luther King Jr. appeared on the 19 March 1965 cover of Time.
 Despite Shahn's growing popularity, he only accepted commissions which he felt were of personal or social value.
 By the mid-1950s, Shahn's accomplishments had reached such a height that he was sent, along with Willem de Kooning, to represent the United States at the 1954 Venice Biennale.
 He was also elected to the American Academy of Arts and Sciences, the National Institute of Arts and Letters and the Academia dell' Arte e del Disegno in Florence.
 The Art Directors Club Hall of Fame recognizes him as "one of the greatest masters of the twentieth century.
 Honors, books, and gallery retrospectives continue to rekindle interest in his work...years after his death."

 The artist was especially active as an academic in the last two decades of his life.
 He received honorary doctorates from Princeton University and Harvard University, and joined Harvard as a Charles Eliot Norton professor in 1956.
 His published writings, including The Biography of Painting (1956) and The Shape of Content (1957), became influential works in the art world.

 After his death, William Schuman composed "In Praise of Shahn", a modern canticle for orchestra, first performed January 29, 1970, by the New York Philharmonic, Leonard Bernstein conducting.